 Hello!
 My name is Kegan Donohue and I am the 6th and 7th grade Special Educator at Hinsdale Middle School.
-I will be providing support mainly in the 6th grade classrooms this year.
+I will be providing support in the both the 6th grade and 7th classrooms this year.
 I graduated from Keene State College in 2015 with a degree in Elementary Education and Mathematics (k-8).
 I completed my Special Education Masters Program at Keene State College in 2016.
-This is my first year teaching and I am very excited to dive in and work with the students!

-Please visit Mrs. Boggio, Ms. Noyes, and Ms. LeClaire’s teacher websites to review this weeks assignments and focus for the week.
+Please visit Mrs. Boggio, Ms. Noyes, and Mrs. Perzan’s teacher websites to review weekly assignments.